jdmoser1/ScriptingPortfolio/README.md

 If the redacted content was required to be unique, I added an integer; e.g. `REDACTEDNAME1`

 ## To Do List
 - [ ] Contextual decriptions (2020-07-22) -- most scripts have a comment block for the technical explanation.
 If you don't know the context that the script was built in, it may be hard to understand why I made some design decisions, or some "quirks" that had to be worked with.
+There is also cross script linking that isn't clear.